• EnglishEspañol日本語한국어Português

 Architecture

-The newrelic-infrastructure chart is divided into three different components: nrk8s-ksm, nrk8s-kubelet, and nrk8s-controlplane.
+There are 3 components in the newrelic-infrastructure chart: nrk8s-ksm, nrk8s-kubelet, and nrk8s-controlplane.
 The first is a deployment and the next two are DaemonSets.

 1. A container for the integration, responsible for collecting metrics.